agrawalradhika04/choose-your-adventure-story/README.md

 # choose-your-adventure-story
 This interactive C++ program simulates a “Choose Your Own Adventure” story titled Crossing Oceans: International Student in the States.
+The user plays as a student arriving in the U.S. from their home country and navigates a series of decisions—from choosing between a taxi or the subway to handling new situations on campus.
+Each decision leads to one of eight unique story endings.
+The program uses user input, conditional logic, and branching paths to create an engaging, personalized experience.